 The customer isn’t always right.
 Or is it?
-This is a question that every customer-first business asks themselves at least once in their lifespan.
+This is a question that every customer-first business asks itself at least once in its lifespan.
 And while we might think there is no correct answer that can be applied to every case, there might be a way to distinguish where to use this approach, and where to drop it.

 Where does Customer is always right come from